kalendar/assessments/srl/strategies/understanding/medium-summary.md

-Your survey results show that you **occasionally** use different types of strategies to learn and remember course content.
-Because students are expected to process a lot of information in college, it is important that you keep learning new ways to effectively organize, synthesize, and recall course-related information.
+Because you are expected to process a lot of information in college, it is important that you are able to effectively organize, synthesize, and recall course-related information.
+Your survey results show that you **occasionally** use strategies to remember and understand course content.
+You might use a few techniques like reviewing information until it is mastered, paying attention to the most important pieces of information when studying, asking questions, or putting new ideas into your own words.

-To enhance your **toolbox of learning strategies**, read the strategies below AND click on the **More Info** button to learn even more.
+To add to your toolbox of **understanding strategies**, consider trying these:

 1. Study course material over several short study sessions rather than one long session.
 2. Use practice quizzes or tests to check your understanding of course material.
+Restudy only the material you got wrong.
 3. Elaborate on information by using concept maps or making summaries.

+Click on the **More Info** button to add powerful learning strategies to your repertoire.